 Dorothy Day's vision continues in the Catholic Worker Movement that she cofounded with Peter Maurin.
-Approximately 120 Catholic Worker communities serve in the United States, with new houses of hospitality opening every year.
+Approximately 174 Catholic Worker communities serve in the United States, and 29 internationally.
+New houses of hospitality open every year.
 Dorothy left no rule or directions for the Catholic Worker communities.
 The rule she lived by and promoted is contained in the Gospels, most particularly in the Sermon on the Mount and in Matthew, chapter 25.

 The vision of Dorothy Day lives on in The Catholic Worker newspaper that has been continually published since 1933.
 Dorothy was a journalist all her adult life, and she lived through and commented on the central events of the twentieth century: wars, economic depression, class struggle, the nuclear threat, and the civil rights movement.
 The Catholic Worker and her prodigious writings always focus the light of the Gospel on our conscience as we struggle with these issues.
 She wrote to comfort the afflicted and to afflict the comfortable.